McNerdius/TailBlazor/Source/wwwroot/content/build.md

 </PropertyGroup>
 ```

-This just defines an MSBuild property we can use like so: `dotnet build -p:TailwindBuild=false`, used in the following snippet to let us opt out of running the Tailwind build with every `dotnet build`.
+This just defines an MSBuild property we can use like so: `dotnet build -p:TailwindBuild=false` to let us opt out of running the Tailwind build.
+Note its use in the following:

 ```
 <Target Name="tailwind build" AfterTargets="AfterBuild" Condition="'$(TailwindBuild)' == 'true'">